RamSailopal/RunDeck/README.md

 ![example workflow](https://github.com/RamSailopal/RunDeck/actions/workflows/lint.yml/badge.svg)

-The current implementation of RunDeck required a manual step to "pull" changes made on a given repo into RunDeck either as additional jobs or as job modification.
+The current implementation of [RunDeck](https://www.rundeck.com/) requires a manual step to "pull" changes made on a given repo into RunDeck either as additional jobs or as job modifications.

 This repo offers a solution and allows the automated import of any changes.